VoliJS/NestedTypes/README.md

 is equivalent of:

     user.group.set({
-       id: 6,
        name: "Admin"
     };

     user.permissions.set( [{ id: 5, type: 'full' }] );

+This mechanics of 'set' allows you to work with JSON from in case of deeply nested models and collections without the need to override 'parse'.
+This code (considering that nested attributes defined as models):

+    user.group = {
+        nestedModel : {
+            deeplyNestedModel : {
+                attr : 'value'
+            },

+            attr : 5
+        }
+    };

+is almost equivalent of:

+    user.group.nestedModel.deeplyNestedModel.set( 'attr', 'value' );
+    user.group.nestedModel.set( 'attr', 'value' );

+but it will fire just single 'change' event.

 Change events will be bubbled from nested models and collections.
-- 'change' and 'change:attribute' events for any changes in nested models and collections;
+- 'change' and 'change:attribute' events for any changes in nested models and collections.
+Multiple 'change' events from submodels during bulk updates are carefully joined together, which make it suitable to subscribe View.render to the top model's 'change'.
 - 'replace:attribute' event when model or collection is replaced with new object.
+You might need it to subscribe for events from submodels.

 Other enhancements
 ------------------